Active Self-Semi-Supervised Learning for Few Labeled Samples: Experiments

 \subsubsection{Clustering Results on Self-Supervised Features}

-We analyzed clustering results in self-supervised feature space, and the results are shown in Fig.~\ref{fig:cluster_self}.
-We clustered the self-supervised features 5 times, and the number of clusters was equal to the actual number of classes in datasets.
-The samples are divided into 10 bins based on the distance between the sample features and the cluster centers, and the proportion of sample labels in each bin that are the same as the dominant labels in the clusters is calculated.
-The result shows that samples near the center of the cluster are more likely to have the same label as the dominant label in the cluster.
+We analyzed clustering results in self-supervised feature space, as shown in Fig.~\ref{fig:cluster_self_c10} and Fig.~\ref{fig:cluster_self_c100}.
+The self-supervised features were clustered five times, with the number of clusters equal to the actual number of classes in the datasets.
+The samples were divided into 10 bins based on the distance between the sample features and the cluster centers.
+The proportion of sample labels in each bin matching the dominant labels in the clusters was then calculated.
+The result shows that samples near the center of the cluster are more likely to share the same label as the dominant label in the cluster.